1. Give Thought to Size and Layout

 - Symmetry and repetition of shape help too — for example, introducing a dining table of similar proportions to the kitchen island

 While noise-generating appliances such as washing machines and tumble dryers can be tucked away in a utility, there are some essential pieces required in an open plan kitchen diner.

 The cooker hood, for example, needs to be both powerful enough to quickly eliminate odours, but also ideally quiet.
 (Correct ducting and installation are key here).
 The dishwasher can be another significant source of noise, sloshing away just as you sit down to diner.

 - Invest in appliances which promise a low decibel (dB) rating.
 The Servis dishwasher, works at just 39dB, which is quieter than a fridge humming; while Bosch offer models with Silence Program and SuperSilence programmes — the quietest work at 38dB

 - Look out products which come with Quiet Mark approval

-But appliances aren’t the only source of noise within an open plan space.
+But appliances aren’t the only source of noise within a kitchen diner.
 Our penchant for open plan spaces often goes hand in hand with our desire for hard flooring, lots of glazing and other such hard surfaces — all dreadful for acoustics.
 If noise is a potential concern: